palmerwenzel/deep-research-brainlift/docs/tech-stack.md

 ### Best Practices
 - **Selective Subscription:**
-  - Use Zustand’s selective subscriptions to only re-render components that need updates.
+  - Use Zustand's selective subscriptions to only re-render components that need updates.
 - **Modularity:**
   - Organize the global state into small, focused slices to improve performance and manageability.
 - **Cleanup:**